zcxha/zcxha/README.md

 Here are some ideas to get started:

 - 🔭 I’m currently working on My Courses
-- 🌱 I’m currently learning Algorithms and CyberSecurity
+- 🌱 I’m currently learning CyberSecurity in WHU
+- ❤️ I'm currently newbie in Competitive Programming (CF: zcxsb, atcoder: zcxsb)